kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/01-PKI-Infrastructure.md

 ## General Information

+>[!WARNING]
+If you have already completed the Certificates build as part of Labs 1 or 2 (Wired/Wireless Automation), the first 2 sections of this module will be redundant.
+You will only need to complete the 3rd Section [**Certificate Auto-Enrollment Setup**](#certificate-auto-enrollment-setup) from this lab module.

 >[!NOTE]
 >While many of these tasks can be completed with your own device, the screenshots taken (and many of the steps reference) using the Windows Jump Host or the AD Server Web RDP.
 Within the AD Server Web RDP - you may have issues copy/pasting things into the session, viewing the Lab GitHub page, etc.; so we recommend opening a web browser *within* the Web RDP session itself and navigating to this GitHub repo that you're currently at (URL below for convenience).
 Note that you may download and install Chrome (recommended) or if using Firefox it is often best to start it in safe mode with Extensions disabled.

    ***URL for GitHub Repo***